 Gene A. Felice II bridges his creative practice across art, science, education and design, developing a sustainable network of innovation, living systems, and emerging technologies.
 His hybrid practice grows at the intersection of nature and technology, developing coactive systems as arts science research.
 His interactive work uses input sources from bio and eco sensors, cameras, touch screens and online data sources, feeding output from motors, LED’s, video projectors, speakers and more.
-These interdependent systems of hardware and software translate research through conceptual frameworks into interactive, multi-sensory puzzles.
-Recent work explores both passive and active modes of interaction, providing multiple ways for the audience to engage with the work.
-Video and animated imagery displayed via projection mapping, transform two dimensional surfaces and architectural structures into three-dimensional storytelling systems.
-Throughout his production process, emerging technologies such as 3D printing, laser cutting & CNC milling hybridize with older methods such as wood fabrication, lost wax bronze casting, ceramics, glass casting and more.
+These interdependent systems of hardware and software translate research into interactive, multi-sensory puzzles, exploring both passive and active modes of interaction, providing multiple ways for the audience to engage with the work.
+Video and animated imagery displayed via projection mapping / shared VR, transform two-dimensional surfaces into three-dimensional storytelling systems.
+Throughout his creative process, emerging technologies such as 3D printing, laser cutting & CNC milling hybridize with older methods such as wood fabrication, lost wax bronze casting, ceramics, glass casting and more.
 While keeping site specific histories in mind, he achieves confluence by merging these varied passions into a system of creative collaboration.

 lab website: www.coactionlab.org

 My passion for teaching evolved within a family of educators; my father, sister, wife and her family all working in the field.
-This collective of teachers has been fundamental to my development as a lifelong learner, building a solid foundation of questioning, experimentation, and collaboration.
+My father was a music teacher and my uncle Bob a professional photographer / teacher.
+This collective of educators has been fundamental to my development as a lifelong learner, building a solid foundation of questioning, experimentation, and collaboration.
 My education and creative practice have developed under the generous mentorship of artists and educators including Ann Hamilton, Helen & Newton Harrison, Jennifer Parker, Ken Rinaldo, Owen Smith, Stelarc and Amy Youngs.
-These mentors provided a range of influence and perspective on creativity, scale and complexity that continues to reverberate through all of my creative efforts.
+I started as a photography major as an undergraduate at the Ohio State university, but soon found my passion pushing the boundaries of photography within the then emerging Art & Technology program run by Ken Rinaldo & Amy Youngs.
+This program introduced me to an array of conceptual frameworks supported by emerging technology and disciplines like Bio & Eco Art.
+I was chosen to be a studio assistant for Ann Hamilton in my senior year and after graduating from OSU providing me with an inspired perspective on site specific, team-based art production.
+At UCSC I worked closely with Jennifer Parker the chair of the Art dept. and leader of the mechatronics team in the DANM MFA program, learning iterative, team based prototyping processes for art & design.
+During my 2nd year I also joined Helen & Newton Harrison’s research group focused on ecological art making as well as becoming a Science & Justice fellow led by Donna Haraway and Jenny Reardon exploring new shifts in inter / transdisciplinary collaboration.
+These mentors have provided a range of influence and perspective on creativity, scale and complexity that continues to reverberate through all my creative efforts.